CurveDocs/curve-resources/docs/crvusd/faq.md

 Every Peg Keeper has a public `update` function.
 If the Peg Keeper has accumulated profits, then a portion of these profits are distributed at the behest of the user who calls the `update` function, in order to incentivize distributed trading in the pools.

-To access this on Etherscan, you can visit `LLAMMA details` on the $crvUSD UI within any market.
-Click the “Monetary Policy” link to visit Etherscan.
-On Etherscan, click the “Contract” tab and the “Read Contract” tab underneath.
-Under function 6 (“peg_keepers”) type the index value of the market you are interested in.
-The index value ranges from 0 to n-1 where n is the number of $crvUSD markets.
-Click on the link returned, again click “Contract” and “Read Contract” to access the function 6 (“estimate_caller_profit”) to know the minimum tokens you would receive.
-To call the function, select the “Write Contract” tab, connect your wallet, and call function 1 (“update”)
+To access this information on Etherscan, one can visit the `LLAMMA details` on the $crvUSD UI within any market.
+By clicking the “Monetary Policy” link, users are directed to Etherscan.
+There, under the “Contract” tab, they should select the “Read Contract” tab.
+Function 6 (“peg_keepers”) requires the index value of the market of interest, ranging from 0 to n-1, where n represents the number of $crvUSD markets.
+After entering this index and clicking on the returned link, users should repeat the process by selecting “Contract” and “Read Contract.”
+This time, they access function 6 (“estimate_caller_profit”) to understand the minimum tokens receivable.
+For function execution, the “Write Contract” tab must be selected, a wallet connected, and function 1 (“update”) called.

 ## **Borrow Rate**